Latest update on RRB Group D recruitment rejected application status

 Thousands of students had completed that their applications were rejected without any ground.
 Some candidates said that their application was rejected on the basis of the photograph or signature not adhering to the prescribed standards.
 The candidates have termed this as unfair.

 The RRB had decided to review the application.
-"All the complaints received regarding rejection of applications on grounds of Photographs, Signature etc. are being examined.
+"All the complaints received regarding the rejection of applications on grounds of Photographs, Signature, etc. are being examined.

 The final outcome will be intimated to each and every candidate individually through SMS and E-MAIL latest by 31.08.2019," the board said.